zuhr-afk/R-language-machine-learning-Project/README.md

 # Project
-These are real and live Machine learning models built in R language
+These are real and live Machine learning models built in R language by kamil-Bello Furqan